benekastah/classesWithCash/README.markdown

 1.  `this._`
     This method is really awesome for creating natural private methods in our classes.
-Javascript has this bad habit of not binding `this` to private variables in a class.
+Javascript has this bad habit of not binding `this` to private methods in a class (a private method's `this` is `window`.
+Yuck!)
 Here is an example of code that will only cause you worries:

     ```javascript
     function SomeClass() {